-The list of DRPs is built and regularly updated via visual checks of the cross-talking KIDs, based on beam-maps.
+The list of DRPs is built and regularly updated via visual checks of the cross-talking KIDs, based on beammaps.
 A new list is defined for each new sweep.
 However, as the resonance frequencies drift with aging of the KIDs, more than one list per sweep might be necessary through time.
 The DRPs list only the strongest cross-talks, i.e. above 5% of flux "transfer".
 This is a "static" list of KIDs to be excluded.
+During the data processing, additional selection criteria apply and more KIDs are rejected based - for example - on tuning angle, r.m.s. along the timeline, stability, etc.; this is a "dynamic" list of discarded KIDs, that may differ for each scan.

-a sweep is practically a re-definition of KIDs resonance frequencies, performed regularly for each new season.
+1 a sweep is practically a re-definition of KIDs resonance frequencies, performed regularly for each new season.